MatiPl01/react-native-library-template/README.md

 - `android` - starts example app on the Android emulator/device,
 - `ios` - starts example app on the iOS simulator/device,
 - `pod` - installs Pods required by example app native iOS dependencies.

+### Automatic deployments

+The `release.yaml` workflow included in the project contains the auto deployment logic.
+By default, the deployment will be caused on the **workflow dispatch** action (manually from the GitHub Actions page).
+You can change this behavior by modifying the workflow triggers.